 Non-Verbal Reasoning Test

-This is the test that assesses your logical reasoning.
+Nonverbal reasoning tests are the logical reasoning tests that assess your logical reasoning.
 It will look at your ability to understand logical patterns.
 They are often abstract and require you to manipulate the information you have been given to reach a logical conclusion.